kepop1/rn-windows-mac/README.md

 All things considered though it runs pretty quick!

 Funnily enough moving it to another screen seems to cause issues ...
+All runs on the same packager so there's no issues with bundling etc - perhaps it'll need a tweak for windows?